asrulhadi/dscsim/trunk/src/izpack/Readme.txt

 ==================================================
 New in dscsim X.X.X:
+- New "Orga" tool to generate create HTML pages with setup information
 - Additional windows shortcut to this file
 - when the main class DscsimStarter is started it is now possible to set an alternative log4j.properties file via system property